Ghost net: Environmental impact

 From 2000 to 2012, the National Marine Fisheries Service reported an average of 11 large whales entangled in ghost nets every year along the US west coast.
 From 2002 to 2010, 870 nets were recovered in Washington (state) with over 32,000 marine animals trapped inside.
 Ghost gear is estimated to account for 10% (640,000 tonnes) of all marine litter.

-An estimated 46% of the Great Pacific garbage patch consists of fishing related plastics.
+An estimated 46% of the Great Pacific Garbage Patch consists of fishing related plastics.
 Fishing nets account for about 1% of the total mass of all marine macroplastics larger than 200 mm, and plastic fishing gear overall constitutes over two-thirds of the total mass.

 According to the SeaDoc Society, each ghost net kills $20,000 worth of Dungeness crab over 10 years.
 The Virginia Institute of Marine Science calculated that ghost crab pots capture 1.25 million blue crabs each year in the Chesapeake Bay alone.

 In May 2016, the Australian Fisheries Management Authority (AFMA) recovered 10 tonnes of abandoned nets within the Australian Exclusive Economic Zone and Torres Strait protected zone perimeters.
 One protected turtle was rescued.

 The northern Australian olive ridley sea turtle Lepidochelys olivacea, is a genetically distinct variation of the olive ridley sea turtle.
 Ghost nets pose a threat to the continued existence of the northern Australian variety.
 Without further action to preserve the northern Australian olive ridley sea turtle, the population could face extinction.

-Researches in Brazil used social media to estimate how ghost nets have negatively affected the Brazilian marine biota.
+Researchers in Brazil used social media to estimate how ghost nets have negatively affected the Brazilian marine biota.
 Footage of ghost nets found on Google and YouTube were obtained and analyzed to arrive at the results of the study.
 They found that ghost nets have an adverse effect on several marine species, including large marine animals, such as the Bryde's whale and Guiana dolphin.